-The creditor can't collect on the deficiency unless it is the legal payee on the note and have a security interest in the car.
-If a creditor sues you for the deficiency, you can ask that the court dismiss the lawsuit for the following defects:
+The creditor can't collect on the deficiency unless it is the legal payee on the note and has a security interest in the car.
+If a creditor sues you for the deficiency, you can ask that the court dismiss the lawsuit for the following defects.

 A car loan creditor must provide you with various, timely written notices, as well as give you the opportunity to exercise certain rights.
 If a creditor fails to give you a required written notice, then you might be able to challenge its claim for a deficiency judgment.
 Those written notices include:

-Even if a creditor provides you with the legally required written notices, if it prevents you from exercising your rights related to those notices—such as refusing to accept your payment to reinstate the loan, or preventing you from participating in the auction)—then you may still raise that as a defense and even a counterclaim for damages you sustained as a result of any violations.
-(For more information on notices that a creditor is supposed to provide you concerning a car repo, see Required Notices in Car Repossessions.
-Learn about your right to redeem the car or reinstate the loan.)
+Even if a creditor provides you with the legally required written notices, if it prevents you from exercising your rights related to those notices—such as refusing to accept your payment to reinstate the loan or preventing you from participating in the auction—then you may still raise that as a defense and even a counterclaim for damages you sustained as a result of any violations.

-If a creditor repossesses your car, but chooses to keep it rather than sell it, it may not sue you for the balance of the loan.
+If a creditor repossesses your car but chooses to keep it rather than selling it, it may not sue you for the balance of the loan.
 Instead, your debt should be canceled.
-A creditor is required to take steps to minimize losses by selling the car, if it chooses to pursue you for more money.
-If the creditor keeps the car but then sues you on the balance of the note, this is called a double recovery, and you can raise this as a defense.
+A creditor is required to take steps to minimize losses by selling the car if it chooses to pursue you for more money.
+If the creditor keeps the car but then sues you on the balance of the note, this is called a "double recovery," and you can raise this as a defense.

-If you get a bankruptcy discharge, this will almost always prevent a car loan lender from collecting a deficiency against you.
+If you get a bankruptcy discharge, the discharge will almost always prevent a car loan lender from collecting a deficiency against you.
 Upon filing for bankruptcy relief, the court immediately issues an automatic stay that orders creditors to stop all collection efforts.
 If you receive a discharge in bankruptcy, creditors for debts that were included in your bankruptcy are usually permanently barred from collecting those debts from you.
-(To learn more, see Your Car in Chapter 7 Bankruptcy and Your Car in Chapter 13 Bankruptcy.)

 If the creditor knowingly sues you, continues a pending lawsuit, or demands payment for the deficiency balance after you have filed bankruptcy, it violates the law and is subject to penalties.
-However, there is an exception to this general rule: If you reaffirmed your car loan in the bankruptcy (sign an agreement renewing the terms of the loan in the bankruptcy), then the lender can pursue a deficiency against you if you later default on that loan.
-(See Reaffirming a Car Loan in Bankruptcy.)
+But the exception to this general rule is that if you reaffirmed your car loan in the bankruptcy (sign an agreement renewing the terms of the loan in the bankruptcy), then the lender can pursue a deficiency against you if you later default on that loan.

-Aside from repossession issues, the creditor may have violated federal or state consumer lending, debt collection, and consumer sales practices laws in its dealings with you.
+Aside from repossession issues, the creditor might have violated federal or state consumer lending, debt collection, and consumer sales practices laws in its dealings with you.
 The creditor might have waited too long to pursue the deficiency judgment, violating your state's statute of limitations.
-Your state may even prohibit deficiency judgments on car loans.
-If the creditor violated these other laws, then it may be prohibited from collecting the deficiency from you.
+Your state might even prohibit deficiency judgments on car loans.
+If the creditor violated these other laws, then it could be prohibited from collecting the deficiency from you.

 Even if the creditor can legally collect the deficiency balance, you might have defenses or counterclaims that would reduce or eliminate the debt.
-For more information, see Defenses to Car Repo Deficiency Judgments, and consider talking to a local attorney.
+Consider talking to a local attorney to learn more.